Lab Personnel. |

 Thesis: Relational aggression among college students involved and uninvolved in the Greek-life system.

-Stephanie Taormina, M.S.
+Stephanie Taormina, M.D., M.S.

 Thesis: Young adults’ perceptions of police interrogation techniques with juvenile suspects.